Understanding the Types of Neurofibromatosis and Schwannomatosis

 - Have you been diagnosed with any other health conditions?

-- Does anyone else in the family have neurofibromatosis?
+- Does anyone else in your biological family have neurofibromatosis?

-If you have tumors you can see or feel, your provider take a small sample (biopsy) to check if they are cancer.
-You may also have blood tests to check your overall health and rule out other problems.
+If you have tumors you can see or feel, your provider will take a small sample (biopsy) to check if it’s cancerous.
+You may also have blood tests to check your overall health and rule out other issues.

-Because neurofibromatosis is passed down through families, your provider will likely suggest genetic testing as part of your care.
+Because these are genetic conditions — neurofibromatosis and schwannomatosis are passed down through families — your provider will also likely suggest genetic testing as part of your care.

-Our team-based approach to care means you have all the specialty providers you need working together (and with you) to plan and manage your treatment, like:
+Our team-based approach to care means you have all the specialty providers you need working together (and with you) to plan and manage your treatment, such as:

 Depending on your needs, you may also see specialists in fields like pain management, fertility and mental health.